-On what basis can a person under a child support obligation modify his or her support obligations.
-Under what circumstances can the custodial parent who receives child support obtain relief from the Providence Family Court to increase child support.
+How do I change a child support order?
+How do I get my Rhode Island child support reduced?
+Can child support be reduced if I have another child?
+On what basis can a person under a child support obligation modify his or her support obligations?
+Under what circumstances can the custodial parent who receives child support obtain relief from the Providence Family Court to increase child support?
+This article was written by a Rhode Island child support lawyer.

-Pursuant to Rhode Island Child Support laws and the Domestic rules of procedure for the Rhode Island Family Court, a child support modification does not automatically occur when circumstances change!
-Either the custodial or noncustodial parent must file a motion to modify child support alleging that circumstances have, in fact, changed warranting a Providence Family Court Justice or Magistrate to modify such support obligation.
+Pursuant to Rhode Island Child Support law, a child support modification does not automatically occur when circumstances change!
+Either the custodial or noncustodial parent must file a motion to modify child support alleging that circumstances have changed warranting a Providence Family Court Justice or Magistrate to modify such support obligation.

-What types of life changes could constitute a substantial change in Circumstances warranting a modification of an old support order?
+What types of life changes could constitute a substantial change in Circumstances warranting a modification of an old child support RI order?

 1. unemployment, loss of job, fired from job, laid off, hours or income decreased